kube-reporting/metering-operator/Documentation/install-metering.md

 - At least 1 node with 1.5GB available memory (the highest memory request for a single Operator Metering Pod)
     - Memory and CPU consumption may often be lower, but will spike when running reports, or collecting data for larger clusters.
 - A properly con***REMOVED***gured kubectl to access the Kubernetes cluster.
+- [Operator Lifecycle Manager (OLM)][install-olm] version 0.4.0 or greater.
+Must be installed using the `upstream` install method.

 ## Installation

+> Requirements: Please make sure that the [Operator Lifecycle Manager][install-olm] is installed in the cluster before running this guide.

 First, start by creating your namespace: